 13. Pena National Palace, Sintra, Portugal

 The bright colors of Pena National Palace stand as a reminder of its curator, King Ferdinand II, known as the Artist-King of Portugal.
-European and Middle Eastern Baroque influenced the castle’s architecture resulting in whimsical turrets colored in bold red and gold that bring out the structure’s Moorish and Gothic roots.
-A royal summer residence until 1910 when the monarchy was overthrown, this hilltop castle has a completely different vibe than most other European castles.
+European and Middle Eastern Baroque influenced the castle’s architecture, creating whimsical turrets colored in bold red and gold that bring out the structure’s Moorish and Gothic roots.
+A royal summer residence until 1910, when the monarchy was overthrown, this hilltop castle had a completely different vibe from most European castles.

 14. Prague Castle, Czech Republic

-The current residence of the Czech President, beautiful Prague Castle is the largest ancient castle in the world.
-Initially constructed in 880 AD, the over 70,000-square-meter castle is home to the St. Vitus Cathedral where kings and queens have been crowned and St. George’s Basilica, the Romanesque church that was founded in 920 although only parts of the original structure have survived.
+The current residence of the Czech President is the beautiful Prague Castle, the largest ancient castle in the world.
+Initially constructed in 880 AD, the over 70,000-square-meter castle is home to the St. Vitus Cathedral, where kings and queens have been crowned, and St. George’s Basilica.
+This Romanesque church was founded in 920, although only parts of the original structure have survived.

 15. Schloss Vianden, Luxembourg

-Relatively small by European castle standards, Vianden Castle sits high above the Our River and remnants of past structures excavated in the current castle’s location indicate that guard towers were in this spot around 275 AD.
-The current buildings that makeup Schloss Vianden were built between the 11th and 14th centuries and a return to state ownership in 1977 by the Family of the Grand Duke of Luxembourg allowed the castle to be completely renovated after it fell into disrepair.
-Today, visitors can check out the interesting rooms that make up this historic and beautiful castle like the chapel, the Knight’s Study, and the Arms Hall.
+Relatively small by European castle standards, Vianden Castle sits high above the Our River, and remnants of past structures excavated in the current castle’s location indicate that guard towers were in this spot around 275 AD.
+The current buildings that make up Schloss Vianden were built between the 11th and 14th centuries, and a return to state ownership in 1977 by the Family of the Grand Duke of Luxembourg allowed the castle to be renovated entirely after it fell into disrepair.
+Today, visitors can check out the exciting rooms that make up this historic and beautiful castle, such as the chapel, the Knight’s Study, and the Arms Hall.

 16. Shurijo Castle, Okinawa, Japan

 In 2019, the complete restoration of the Shurijo Castle began after burning down for the fourth time since its initial creation around 1400.
 Built with both Japanese and Chinese construction techniques, this impressive castle was the cultural and political center of the Ryukyu Kingdom for 450 years.
-Visitors today love to experience the ukeejo ceremony five minutes before the castle opens, just outside of the castle’s Houshinmon Gate.
-The Japanese castle offers visitors a glimpse into the audience halls, imperial living quarters, and Shurijo’s throne room which has a similar feel to Beijing’s Forbidden City.
+Visitors today love to experience the ukeejo ceremony five minutes before the castle opens, just outside the Houshinmon Gate.
+The Japanese castle offers visitors a glimpse into the audience halls, imperial living quarters, and Shurijo’s throne room, which has a feel similar to Beijing’s Forbidden City.

 17. Topkapi Palace, Istanbul

 Home to Ottoman Empire royalty for 400 years, Topkapi Castle entertained sultans and courtiers in the 14th century when the palace was first built.
-Today, visitors appreciate the visually stunning design and architecture of Topkapi Palace, resplendent with intricate blue and white tile work in the Harem apartments where the Sultans and their families lived as well as the extravagant gilded Privy Chamber complete with a gurgling fountain.
-The castle’s Imperial Treasury holds precious antiquities from the ancient Ottomans including an 86-carat diamond and the famous Topkapi Dagger that was the focus of the 1964 movie Topkapi.
+Today, visitors appreciate the visually stunning design and architecture of Topkapi Palace, resplendent with intricate blue and white tile work in the Harem apartments where the Sultans and their families lived, as well as the extravagant gilded Privy Chamber, complete with a gurgling fountain.
+The castle’s Imperial Treasury holds precious antiquities from the ancient Ottomans, including an 86-carat diamond and the famous Topkapi Dagger, which was the focus of the 1964 movie Topkapi.

 18. Tower of London, UK

-This well-known London landmark is actually a cluster of buildings and fortifications that originally held everything from a prison to the Royal Palace.
-Situated on the Thames River, the Tower today draws in visitors by the thousands to walk through the infamous Tower Prison, to peek at Britain’s Crown Jewels, now stored in England’s most popular castle, and to meet the guardians of the Tower, the four ravens that live on the south lawn of the compound.
-A fun experience at this massive castle is the “Beefeater” or Yeoman Warder tour that takes guests to the Traitor’s Gate which used to only be accessible by the river.
+This well-known London landmark is a cluster of buildings and fortifications that originally held everything from a prison to the Royal Palace.
+Situated on the Thames River, the Tower today draws in visitors by the thousands to walk through the infamous Tower Prison, to peek at Britain’s Crown Jewels, now stored in England’s most popular castle, and to meet the guardians of the Tower.
+These four ravens live on the south lawn of the compound.
+A fun experience at this massive castle is the “Beefeater” or Yeoman Warder tour that takes guests to the Traitor’s Gate, which was only accessible by the river.

 19. Windsor Castle, UK

-Established by William the Conqueror in the 11th century, Windsor Castle has been home to over 40 Monarchs and is still occupied by the British Royalty to this day.
-Guests at Windsor can watch the ceremonial changing of the palace guards as well as tour grand areas of the castle like the historic state apartments.
+Established by William the Conqueror in the 11th century, Windsor Castle has been home to over 40 Monarchs and is still occupied by the British Royalty.
+Guests at Windsor can watch the ceremonial changing of the palace guards and tour grand areas of the castle, like the historic state apartments.
 The Grand Reception Room features a priceless malachite urn, presented to Queen Victoria by Tsar Nicholas in the 1930s.
-A surprising inclusion at the castle is Queen Mary’s Doll House, a fully working toy set complete with electricity, running hot and cold water, and working elevators.
-The large castle grounds include the beautiful Gothic St. George’s Chapel, built by King Edward IV in 1475, where 11 royal monarchs are buried.
+Queen Mary’s Doll House, a fully working toy set with electricity, running hot and cold water, and working elevators, is a surprising inclusion at the castle.
+The extensive castle grounds include the beautiful Gothic St. George’s Chapel, built by King Edward IV in 1475, where 11 royal monarchs are buried.

 20. Winter Palace, St Petersburg, Russia